-This course is designed for special and general education teachers in multicultural populations and settings, at both the elementary and secondary level.
+This course is designed for special and general education teachers at both elementary and secondary level.
 It covers basic knowledge and skills necessary for teaching students with disabilities in order to be involved in and progress within the least restrictive environment.
-Emphasis is placed on the placement of students primarily within the general education setting unless it is determined that placement is this setting with supplementary aids and assistive technology options and services has proven unsatisfactory.
-Prerequisite: ED215.
+Emphasis is placed on the placement of students primarily within the general education setting unless it is determined that placement in this setting with supplementary aids and services has proven to be unsatisfactory.
+Special emphasis is also given to multicultural populations and settings, including those with culturally and linguistically diverse backgrounds, and the social environment.
+Prerequisites: ED215 or equivalent.

-DIRECT INSTRUCTION TEACHING STRATEGY
+ED449 DIRECT INSTRUCTION TEACHING STRATEGY